How Scenario Simulation Helps You to Build an Agile Supply Chain Configuration?

-The challenge is to proactively manage the uncertainty about future demand requirements and volumes while being able to adjust or even re-engineer internal processes as well as the relationships with customers and supply chain partners in response to sudden changes or supply chain disruptions
+The challenge is to manage uncertainty in future demand while adapting internal processes and relationships with customers and suppliers in response to sudden changes or disruptions.

 Solution